 Since March, we have distributed more than $225,000 worth of local food to those in need as a part of our emergency COVID-19 relief initiatives.
 All of the money spent on local food purchases through Farm Direct for the charitable food system is supporting local farmers, going right back into the Vermont Economy, and contributing to state and local economic recovery.

-Alyssa May, Pastor of the Orleans Federated Church and one of our Food Shelf partners, had this to say:
+Alyssa May, Pastor of the Orleans Federated Church and one of our Food Shelf partners, had this to say about our COVID-19 response:

 “As pastor of the Orleans Federated Church and a member of the NEK Hunger Action Council, I became better acquainted with the breadth and depth of GMFTS’s mission and projects.
 During this unprecedented public health and financial crisis, GMFTS is undertaking impressive mission driven initiatives.
 The Orleans Community Food Shelf, a mission of the Orleans Federated Church for the last 30 years, is delighted to have developed a relationship with GMFTS.
 Over the last 6 months, GMFTS has been an integral partner in supplying fresh produce, dairy and eggs for our Food Shelf when traditional supply chains were interrupted.
 In cooperation with GMFTS and other area agencies, OFC was able to be a Summer Meals site and distributed over 120 meals in three weeks.
 GMFTS’s collaboration also allowed our church to be a distribution site for Farmers to Families boxes, a COVID relief program, throughout the summer, getting local produce and dairy into the hands of local people.